-As of December 31, 2022, we had U.S. federal net operating loss carryforwards totaling \$448.7 million, all of which have an indefinite carryforward period.
-As of December 31, 2022, we had state net operating loss carryforwards totaling \$438.3 million, with \$433.4 million expiring at various dates between 2031 and 2042 and the remaining \$4.9 million having an indefinite carryforward period.
-As of December 31, 2022, we also had U.S. federal and state research and development tax credit carryforwards of \$21.3 million and \$3.2 million, respectively, which begin to expire in 2039 for federal purposes and 2034 for state purposes.
+As of December 31, 2023, we had U.S. federal net operating loss carryforwards totaling \$533.2 million, all of which have an indefinite carryforward period.
+As of December 31, 2023, we had state net operating loss carryforwards totaling \$549.0 million, with \$542.2 million expiring at various dates between 2031 and 2043 and the remaining \$6.8 million having an indefinite carryforward period.
+As of December 31, 2023, we also had U.S. federal and state research and development tax credit carryforwards of \$33.3 million and \$4.9 million, respectively, which begin to expire in 2039 for federal purposes and 2034 for state purposes.
 The net operating losses which are limited in life and tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.
-In addition, in general, under Sections 382 and 383 of the U.S. Internal Revenue Code, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses or tax credits, or NOLs or credits, to offset future taxable income or taxes.
+In addition, in general, under Sections 382 and 383 of the Code a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses or tax credits, or NOLs or credits, to offset future taxable income or taxes.
 For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who own at least 5% of a corporation's stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a specified testing period.
 Our existing NOLs or credits may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change in the future, our ability to utilize NOLs or credits could be further limited by Sections 382 and 383 of the Code.
 In addition, future changes in our stock ownership, many of which are outside of our control, could result in an ownership change under Sections 382 and 383 of the Code.
 Our NOLs or credits may also be impaired under state law.
 Accordingly, we may not be able to utilize a material portion of our NOLs or credits.
-If we determine that an ownership change has occurred and our ability to use our historical NOLs or credits is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.
+If we determine that an ownership change has occurred and our ability to use our limited, it would harm our future operating results by effectively increasing our future tax obligations.
 Section 382 and 383 of the Code would apply to all net operating loss and tax credit carryforwards, whether the carryforward period is indefinite or not.